 One of the most popular tablets on the market today, the Amazon Fire has greatly improved over the last few years, and now you can even install Google Play and have access to countless apps of all kinds, including the best Android painting and drawing software.
 With its beautiful high definition 10 inch screen, built in parental controls and rugged construction, this is a great choice for kids in this age range, and will last and grow with them for years.

-To protect the Fire HD 10, I would use the cool looking and super-tough Mr Spades Shockproof Case, and since the Fire doesn’t include a stylus I would get the BoxWave Electronic Stylus – you can get a cheaper pen, but it’s pretty important to get a good one, and the BoxWave is still quite affordable.
+To protect the Fire HD 10, and to make it even more useful, I would use the tough, premium quality Fintie Fire HD 10 Bluetooth Keyboard and Case, and since the Fire doesn’t include a stylus I would get the BoxWave Electronic Stylus – you can get a cheaper pen, but it’s pretty important to get a good one, and the BoxWave is still quite affordable.

 Best Budget Android Tablet for Older Kids